 Credit-card sized computers, called smart cards, are increasingly available and their computing ability is increasing at a fast rate.
 Their ability to perform computation, instead of just storing data like standard credit or memory cards, makes them suitable for applications where card readers need authentication before accessing card data, or where a transaction has to occur without access to a central authority.
-Currently, smart cards are being used for both civilian and military identification cards and for electronic passports.
-For a good overview of smart card technology in general, see [27].
+Currently, smart cards are being used for both civilian and military identification cards, for electronic passports, and cellphone based financial and entertainment applications.
+For a good overview of smart card technology in general, see [28].

-As the prime motivations for the use of smart cards are identification, authorization or encryption, it is crucial that an appropriate amount of trust be established between different applications executing on the same card.
+As the prime uses of smart cards are identification, authorization and encryption, it is crucial that sufficient trust be established between different applications executing on the same card.
 The lack of a trusted secure operating system for smart cards has resulted in users having a "necklace of cards", each one hosting a different application.
 The Caernarvon project was started to create such a secure smart card operating system.
-An overview of the Caernarvon system can be found here [36].
+An overview of the Caernarvon system can be found here [34].

-In this paper we argue that smart cards provide security challenges as well as opportunities for operating system development.
-Two major areas of the security aspects of the Caernarvon operating system have already been published - the security model [30] and the authentication protocol [31].
-However, in pursuing our goals, we found that it was like peeling an onion: when tackling each security problem we found a deeper one behind it.
-This paper will discuss both these smart-card specific challenges and the solutions developed by the Caernarvon team.
+In this paper we argue that secure operating system development provides challenges as well as opportunities for pervasive systems.
+Two major areas of the security aspects of the Caernarvon operating system have already been published the security model [30] and the authentication protocol [31], both of them describing the platform-independent system aspects.
+This paper, in contrast, will focus on the challenges and solutions related to pervasive platforms in general and smart-card devices specifically.

-1.1 Background - Smart Cards
+A. Background - Smart Cards